KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ![](../../assets/images-khiops-guides/covisualization/image28.png)

-The “Current Cluster” view gives useful informations on clusters:
+The "Current Cluster" view gives useful informations on clusters:

   - Father: the cluster containing this cluster.